 4) Check out Champaign-Urbana Area U-picks.
 Taking kids to pick their own food is a really good lesson, especially for little ones, that lots of food doesn’t come from the grocery store.
 It’s also just fun – there’s nothing like eating that fresh-picked fruit!
 We’ve got lists of places where you can pick strawberries, blueberries, peaches, and more.
 Seasonal.

 5) Try a Sunflower Maze.
 Recently our own Mindy Borden profiled the gorgeous sunflower farm in Paris (Illinois, not France.)
 Typically open in July, the sunflower maze has a short window (read the review!).
 However the farm has a store and is open for tours, bonfires and other on-farm fun.

 6) Try a corn maze.
 Nothing says fall like walking through a corn maze.
 And people travel for miles to traverse the Hardy’s Reindeer Ranch corn maze, which covers 10 acres and can take 1-3 hours to get through.
 Fall is high season for corn mazes, no surprise there.

 7) Pick your own flowers.
 Recently we picked our own lavender at Two Sisters Farm in LeRoy.
 It wasn’t a very long outing – there’s no frills on that farm, no tourist reason to be there – but it was a fun outdoor family bonding activity.
-Moon Grove Farm in Mahomet will offer pick-your-own-flowers on a limited basis, so check out their social media to plan ahead.
+Moon Grove Farm in Mahomet offers pick-your-own-flowers on a limited basis, so check out their social media to plan ahead.